bhaddacak/bhaddacak.github.io/_pages/platform4.md

 - **New transliterating engine**.
 Now the program can handle transliteration properly, including Myanmar (but still not perfect).
 All scripts can be converted back and forth.
 And we have several options for Roman transliterations, including Sanskrit support.
 - **Several enhancements of settings**.
 There are several default settings added to the program.
 This can make the program more user-friendly.
 - **`CpUtil` added**.
 This command-line tool can help power users access and manipulate the text corpora easier.
 This tool complements `ScUtil` developed earlier (see below).
 - **Essential Sanskrit dictionaries added**.
-The is a solid helper for all serious learners of Pāli and Sanskrit.
+This is a solid helper for all serious learners of Pāli and Sanskrit.
 - **Support of GRETIL Sanskrit documents**.
 Now the Sanskrit GRETIL corpus is seen as a collection by the program.
 This means you can list, view, and search the documents like you do in all Pāli collections.

-## Future plan for Sanskrit learning tools

-There is feasibility to implement grammatical tools for Sanskrit learning, comparable to what we have in the Pāli tools, such as root exploration, declension table, and conjugation table, and more essential in Sanskrit, such as sandhi combiner, and sandhi analyzer.
-The latter two are fundamental and needs to be developed first.

-We will see all these tool in coming releases later on.
-Because of the complexity, they need time to study, analyze, design, and finish.
+- **Essential Sanskrit Tools**.
+This toolset is fully available from v4.1.0 onward, including _Sandhi Rules, Sandhi Combiner and Analyzer, Nominal Paradigms and Declension Table, Verbal Paradigms and Conjugation Table,_ and _Whitney's Roots_.

+* * *

 The following part is taken from the page of the former `Pāli Platform 3`.
 Some sections are also updated.